 Cambridge Personal Injury Lawyer

 Suffering an injury can be a frightening and overwhelming experience.
 Even after the initial trauma begins to subside, you may have significant medical bills and expenses to deal with, as well as reduced income due to missed time at work and possibly, decreased earning capacity.
-Additionally, you may have to negotiate with insurance companies demanding a decision about a settlement offer.
+Additionally, you might have to negotiate with insurance companies demanding a decision about a settlement offer.

 Determining Liability in a Cambridge Personal Injury Lawsuit